-The Australian Government is funding planning for the future duplication of the existing single carriageway sections of the Barton Highway between the ACT border and the dual carriageways north of Murrumbateman.
+The Australian Government funded planning for the future duplication of the existing single carriageway sections of the Barton Highway between the ACT border and the dual carriageways north of Murrumbateman.

 Final road boundaries and concept design

-In 2010 the proposed road boundaries and concept design were placed on public display for comment.
+- Preliminary environmental investigation of the corridor was carried out in 2009, and proposed road boundaries and concept design were placed on public display for comment the following year

-Changes may be made to the concept design during the detailed design and environmental assessment due to changes in road safety design standards and future land use and development along the project corridor.
-We would minimise any changes to the road boundaries where possible.
+- Changes may be made to the concept design during the detailed design and environmental assessment due to changes in road safety design standards and future land use and development along the project corridor.